asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! note

-**Note:**  RFC 3263 section 4.2 states:
+    RFC 3263 section 4.2 states:

     "If no SRV records were found, the client performs an A or AAAA record lookup of the domain name."

     My interpretation of this is that since we did find SRV records, we should not fail over to A/AAAA record lookups of `test.internal`.
 However, this may be an overly strict interpretation.

----
+[//]: # (end-note)

 ### Failover to A/AAAA